 Together these policies and projects help to control storm water quality and quantity throughout the city of Green.

 What can you do?

-- Did you know we’re selling rain barrels?
-Check out our Rain Barrel page and consider installing one at your home.
+- Did you know we've partnered with Lowe's to sell rain barrels and composters at a discounted rate to Green residents?
+Check out the Compost/Rain Barrel page and consider installing one at your home.